ckeditor/ckeditor5/docs/tutorials/creating-simple-plugin-timestamp.md

 The editor has already been created in the `app.js` file with some basic plugins.
 All you need to do is clone the repository, run the `npm install` command, and you can start coding right away.

-The webpack is also already configured, so you can just use the `npm run build` command to build your application.
-Whenever you want to check anything in the browser, save the changes and run the build again.
-Then, refresh the page in your browser (remember to turn off caching, so that new changes are displayed instantly).
+You can just use the `npm run dev` command to run your application.
+Whenever you want to check anything in the browser, save the changes and run the application again.
 At this stage, you can move to the [Creating a plugin](#creating-a-plugin) section of this guide.

 ### DIY path with setting up the environment from the scratch